Barclays Lifetime Mortgages

 Associated Companies / Group Entities:

-• Barclays Bank UK PLC (ring-fenced UK retail bank) who offer Barclays Lifetime Mortgages
+• Barclays Bank UK PLC (ring-fenced UK retail bank), which offers Barclays Lifetime Mortgages

 • Barclays Execution Services Limited (infrastructure and tech services)